escape-velocity/scortch/README.md

 PURPOSE of App:      To make a sports fan feel good by connecting them back to their community PROBLEM SOLVED:      Fans don’t need to watch a game in Isolation

+### API

+this is the CORE of our product:
+* Comes from   mysportsfeeds.com
+* Incorporates 3 primary feeds  Daily Schedule, Scoreboards (w/boxscore) and Play by Play
+* Show the API feed in terminal

 ### Usage

 Clone the repo and create your own git repo.